Frontier Airlines: Fleet development

 During the 2011 Paris Air Show, Republic Airways Holdings ordered 60 Airbus A320neo aircraft and 20 Airbus A319neo aircraft for Frontier.
 In 2014, the airline ordered 19 Airbus A321neo aircraft.
 In October 2016, Frontier Airlines took delivery of its first Airbus A320neo aircraft and became the second US operator of the type after Spirit Airlines.

 On November 15, 2017, Frontier Airlines announced a $15 billion order for 134 additional A320neo family aircraft.
 The order, slightly revised under new owner Indigo, consisted of 100 A320neos and 34 A321neos.
 The order also included the conversion of the remaining A319neo to A320neo.
 With this order, Frontier Airlines fleet sought industry-leading fuel efficiency as well as one of the youngest and most modern fleets, particularly in comparison to other low-cost carriers, with an average fleet age of five years as of 2018.

+Cabin

+At the end of 2025, Frontier Airlines began receiving A320neo aircraft equipped with the Airspace cabin, which now includes enhanced mood lighting, revised PSUs and overhead bins, along with minor cosmetic changes throughout.

+Engine

+As of 2025, Frontier Airlines has begun operating A320neos (including the A321neo) with a mix of General Electric (CFM) LEAP-1A and Pratt & Whitney PW1100G GTF engines.
+When the order for A320neos was placed in 2016, the initial selection was exclusively for the LEAP-1A.
+However, in 2021 Frontier Airlines transitioned remaining A320neo orders to come with the PW1100G.

 Historical fleet

 Frontier Airlines Embraer E190 operated by Republic Airways seen in 2013.
 This aircraft was later involved in an accident with another airline in 2018.

 In the past, Frontier Airlines has operated the following aircraft types: